pacha/py-walk/README.md

 > pattern syntax.
 Currently, it includes more than 500 tests, which incorporate
 > all the original tests from the Git codebase.
 These tests are executed against
 > `git check-ignore` to ensure as much compatibility as possible.
 If you find
-> any divergence, please don't hesitate to open an issue or a PR.
+> any divergence, please don't hesitate to open an issue or PR.

 ## Installation